 The plants in our Chinese Medicinal Herb Garden are part of the everyday pharmacopoeia in modern China and are widely used by Asians in the San Francisco Bay Area as well as a growing segment of the local non-Asian community.
 Development of this garden was initiated by the American College of Traditional Chinese Medicine in San Francisco, with the participation of the Guangzhou College of Traditional Chinese Medicine in Guangzhou, China.

 - Mexico/Central American Section with a collection of Mayan medicinal plants.

 We expanded our Mexico/Central American plant collection and anticipate increasing interest in this exhibit among members of our large Hispanic community, especially since ethnobotany and conservation will be emphasized as interpretive themes.

-- California Cultivar Garden, featuring selections and hybrids of native California taxa.
+- California Cultivar Garden (just outside the Garden entrance), featuring selections and hybrids of native California taxa.